Continued from Part Two…

 Every once in awhile I will go out and play one of the old albums; I’m very true to it.
 That’s something that I realized over the years is a fairly important thing to do.
 There are a number of people that support me now that prefer that early period.
 And I won’t say, “No, I’m not having anything to do with that.”

-The way I’ve ended up approaching this is that on this tour, about ? of the set will come from the early years.
+The way I’ve ended up approaching this is that on this tour, about one-third of the set will come from the early years.
 You know, songs like “Cars,” obviously.
 And the rest of it I’m very much focusing on the new album or more recent stuff.

 So, the thrust of it is very much where I am now, with as small a nod back as I can get away with to what came before.
 I do understand that for some people that’s a bit disappointing, but I think for the majority it’s great, and I think it works really well.
 That’s why I’m still around.